How to make Christmas decorations

 Christmas cake pops

-Looking for a Christmas centerpiece to take pride of place?
-These stunning cake pops make perfect eye candy.
+Need a centrepiece for the dinner table?
+These fun Christmas pudding cake pops make perfect eye candy.
 They are bound to be a huge hit with kids and adults alike, so you may have to keep an eye on little hands.
-These also make the perfect alternative to traditional Christmas pudding if everyone is stuffed after the main course.
+These also make the perfect alternative to traditional Christmas pudding.

-If you're not an icing pro but still want to dress up your Christmas cake with something special, this homemade cake bunting is sure to impress.
-Make our Suits-all Christmas cake, then ice up to step 2 in our recipe for our Classic iced holly cake to create a blank canvas to showcase your cake topper.
+If you're not an icing pro but still want to dress up your Christmas cake, this homemade bunting is sure to impress.
+Bake the fruited sponge of our suits-all Christmas cake, then follow the decorating instructions in the second step of our classic iced holly cake to give you a blank canvas, then create your cake topper.
 Not a fan of fruitcake?
-Try using to top any round cake, such as our Ultimate chocolate cake, Cappuccino cake, Banana cake with pecan crumble crunch or Passion layer torte.
+Use to top any round cake, such as our ultimate chocolate cake, cappuccino cake, banana cake with pecan crumble crunch or passion layer torte.

 Muffin tin Advent calendars

-Make the countdown to Christmas extra-special by letting children design their own Advent calendar this year.
+Make the countdown to Christmas extra special by letting children design their own muffin tin Advent calendar.
 All you need is a 24-hole mini muffin tin, some sturdy card and a work surface to let them loose with pens, pencils and paints.
-When they're done, fill each hole with individually-wrapped chocolates or sweets, or small trinkets and gifts (being mindful of choking hazards).
+When they're done, fill each hole with chocolates or sweets, or small trinkets (being mindful of choking hazards) and cover with the numbered cards.

 Comments, questions and tips